yuki-kimoto/giblognet/README.md

 If you have git, it is easy to install from git.

-    git clone git://github.com/yuki-kimoto/gitprep.git
+    git clone git://github.com/yuki-kimoto/giblognet.git

-It is useful to write configuration in ***gitprep.my.conf***, not gitprep.conf.
+It is useful to write configuration in ***giblognet.my.conf***, not giblognet.conf.

 ## The way to create installable Mojolicious application

-GitPrep is the best example for developers who want to create installabel Mojolicious application.
+Giblog Net is the best example for developers who want to create installabel Mojolicious application.

 Even if shared hosting server, you can install Mojolicious application as CGI.